-Dynamic graphs emerge in different domains, such as financial transaction network, mobile communication network, etc. These graphs usually contain a very large number of vertices with different attributes, and have complex relationships among vertices.
+Dynamic graphs emerge in different domains, such as financial transaction network, mobile communication network, data center network [1-3], uncertain network [4], etc. These graphs usually contain a very large number of vertices with different attributes, and have complex relationships among vertices.
 In addition, these graphs are highly dynamic with frequent updates of edge insertions and deletions.

-Identifying and monitoring critical patterns in a dynamic graph is important in various application domains [1] such as fraud detection, cyber security, and emergency response, etc. For example, cyber security applications should detect cyber intrusions and attacks in computer network traffic as soon as they appear in the data graph [2].
-In order to identify and monitor such patterns, existing work [2-4] studies the continuous subgraph matching problem that focuses on a-query-at-a-time.
+Identifying and monitoring critical patterns in a dynamic graph is important in various application domains [5] such as fraud detection, cyber security, and emergency response, etc. For example, cyber security applications should detect cyber intrusions and attacks in computer network traffic as soon as they appear in the data graph [6].
+In order to identify and monitor such patterns, existing work [6-8] studies the continuous subgraph matching problem that focuses on aquery-at-a-time.
 Given an initial graph G, a graph update stream Δg consisting of edge insertions and deletions and a query graph Q. Then the continuous subgraph matching problem is to report positive (resp. negative) matches for each edge insertion (resp. deletion) operation.

 Example 1.
 Figure 1 shows an example of continuous subgraph matching.
-Given a query pattern Q as show in Figure I(a), and an initial graph G with an edge insertion operation Δg_1 as show in Figure I(b), it is necessary to find all positive matches for each operation.
-When Δg occurs, it report a positive match $\{v_1, v_2, v_3, v_5\}$.
+Given a query pattern O as show in Figure 1(a), and an initial graph G with an edge insertion operation Δg_1 as show in Figure 1(b),